Setareh Law

 Brain Contusions

 In the same way that you get contusions on your skin, a brain contusion occurs when the brain tissue is bruised—usually from impact to the head.
+Car accidents can result in closed head injuries, where the skull remains intact, but the brain is injured.
 Caused by the breakage and leakage of small blood vessels, brain contusions cause pressure in your brain to build, which results in a variety of symptoms, such as tiredness, disorientation, and emotional distress.
+A coup injury occurs when the brain is injured at the site of impact, which is common in car accidents.
 In severe cases, the swelling caused by the contusion can prevent your brain from receiving proper oxygenation.

 Penetrating Brain Injuries